sjain-stanford/wrkstn-setup/README.md

 Done.

-If and only if there are `C++ compilation of rule '<...>' failed` when building, do the following mods as per [ref-1](http://biophysics.med.jhmi.edu/~yliu120/tensorflow.html) and [ref-2](https://github.com/tensorflow/tensorflow/issues/110#issuecomment-304106970) before building TF.
+Note: If and only if there are `C++ compilation of rule '<...>' failed` errors when building, the following hacks may help, before running `bazel build`, as per [ref-1](http://biophysics.med.jhmi.edu/~yliu120/tensorflow.html) and [ref-2](https://github.com/tensorflow/tensorflow/issues/110#issuecomment-304106970).

 ```
 ######### Export following flags